mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 or groundskeeper drone, a Cr100 x Effect fine will be enforced.
 The stewards of the planet are fastidious, often maddeningly so.

-Every population centre on Aasamlaga is overseen by a helpful planetary AI, which dispenses tourist advice and issues fines.
+Every population center on Aasamlaga is overseen by a helpful planetary AI, which dispenses tourist advice and issues fines.
 Visitors are issued an audio-only commdot to speak with the automated caretaker, which doubles as a surveillance bug.
 Only the remote parts